HDMA-SDSU/2020-03-13-sdsu/index.md

 {% endcomment %}
 <p id="requirements">
   <strong>Requirements:</strong> Participants must bring a laptop with a
   Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
-They should have a few specific software packages installed (listed <a href="#setup">below</a>).
+They should R and RStudio installed and ready to go.
+Additionally, installing the ggplot2 package ahead of time is useful.
+You can install ggplot2 by running the R command: install.packages("ggplot2").
+Instructions on installing R and RStudio are listed <a href="#setup">below</a>.
 </p>

 {% comment %}